Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Generalized Local Volatility Model

 \subsection{Fokker-Planck Equation}

 Following the same methodology from Section \ref{sec:fokkerplanck}, omitting repetitive parts of the computation, we derive the corresponding Fokker-Planck equation.
-Since the discounted price of an asset $V_T = V(S_T, Y_T, T)$ is a martingale, the drift term of its It\^{o} differential must vanish, leading to
+We compute the time derivative of the discounted value of a twice differentiable test function $V_T = V(S_T, Y_T)$ as